marcbachmann/node-html-pdf/README.md

 config = {

   // Export options
-  "filename": "/tmp/html-pdf-123-123.pdf" // The file path of the file that will be written.
-If you want to save the file permanently, you have to pass this option.
-  "directory": "/tmp"        // The directory the file gets written into if no filename is defined. default: '/tmp'
+  "directory": "/tmp"        // The directory the file gets written into if not using .toFile(filename, callback). default: '/tmp'

   // Papersize Options: http://phantomjs.org/api/webpage/property/paper-size.html
   "height": "10.5in",        // allowed units: mm, cm, in, px